Close Menu

 Facebook Twitter WhatsApp Copy Link

-Yesterday, a Nairobi court granted the Director of Public Prosecutions (DPP) additional time to serve the defense with the remaining documents in a high-profile criminal case.
+Yesterday, a Nairobi court granted the Director of Public Prosecutions (DPP) additional time to serve the defence with the remaining documents in a high-profile criminal case.
 This fake gold case involves eight businessmen accused of attempting to steal KSh 2.85 billion through a fake gold scheme.
 This article delves into the details of the case, the individuals involved, and the broader implications of such fraud.
+Charles Vincent Njerenga, Didier Muke, Kelvin Mwaura Ngotho, Brian Otiende, Patrick Otieno, Mark Kabete, Ken Kiboi, and Joshua Ngandi.

 The Case